studiomohawk/jekyll-theme-the_minimum/README.markdown

 ## About the\_minimum

 * Using HTML5 and CSS3 for clean semantic code
-* Responsive web design which means design adapt screen size
+* Using Responsive web design which means design adapts screen size
 * Main stylesheet(style.less) is written with LESS
 * Rakefile to minify css (rake juicer:css)

 ## This theme is free but some strings are attached

-* Edit \_config.yml - open the file and edit whare you need
+* Edit \_config.yml - open the file and edit where you need
 * Then you can start using it for free

 ## How to use this?